 What Kids Need: Helping Others

 Most neighborhoods have a few homes where older adults live.
-How effective would it be to make contact with them and have your young person stop by to help with a few chores, or even to sit and talk?
-The first time you set this up, go with them and tell the person that you are helping your child to learn service to others while helping someone out in the community.
+How effective would it be to contact them and have your young person stop by to help with a few chores or even sit and talk?
+The first time you set this up, go with them and tell the person that you are helping your child learn service to others while helping someone out in the community.
 Helping others will begin a long relationship that can continue for many years.
 Some families have family meetings and brainstorm ways to serve others in the community.
 He gets everyone involved, including the adults in the home.

 Yours for Better Parenting,